domagojk/scalable-arhitecture/README.md

 If the answer is yes, a component is probably independent because no files outside of its root directory can be used.

-This however, doesn't mean a component should always be defined in a single file.
-If a component is composed of multiple child components, then the entire hierarchy acts as a single npm package.
-Child components, in this case, can be defined in the same directory, or they can also be imported from npm.

 ### c(testability) - Component Testability
 How easily can you test individual component?
 If a component is truly independent,